 What is Mbps?

 Mbps stands for megabits per second, which is a way to measure the speed of your internet connection.
-The more Mbps you have, the faster your potential internet speeds.
+The more Mbps you have on your NBN plan, the faster your potential broadband speeds.

 Similarly, you may see internet speeds measured in Kbps or Gbps too.
 These are also measurements of speed and refer to kilobits per second and gigabits per second, respectively.
 And 1,000 Kbps equals 1 Mbps, while 1,000 Mbps equals 1 Gbps.

 But how do Mbps work, and why don’t you always get the internet speeds you pay for?
 Let’s dig in a little and find out.

 Only a certain amount of data reaches your device per second, which means it takes time to upload or download content.

 The more Mbps you have, the faster that data reaches your device.

 You can think of Mbps like filling your car’s fuel tank.
 The pump can dispense only so much petrol at once, so it takes time to fill your tank from empty to full.

 If we stick to that analogy of filling your fuel tank, other things, like the diameter of the tube connected to the gas pump, can slow down your tank filling time too.
 A narrow tube would be referred to as low bandwidth when we’re talking about your internet connection.